 Diet is the foundation of good health, whether it’s for humans, hamsters, or dogs.
-Often, nutritional requirements reflect what the animal can’t synthesize itself but can get from food.
+Nutritional requirements often reflect what an animal needs to get from their food.
 These typically vary by species, with a bit of overlap.

 Interestingly, dogs and people share about 84% of DNA.
-That means that a canine diet will mirror many things in a human diet.
+That means a canine diet will mirror many things in a human diet.
 However, that doesn’t mean both can eat all the same things.
-We can eat chocolate while dogs — and many other animals — cannot.
-It’s helpful to begin at the basic level of learning what types of food that your pup should consume.
+We all need proteins, fats, carbohydrates, vitamins, and minerals, for example, but in different amounts and ratios.
+Furthermore, certain foods can be edible for some but toxic to others.
+Humans can eat chocolate, but dogs—and many other animals—cannot.

 Carnivore or Omnivore Diet